Coding-Academy-STL/Intro-to-Python/README.md

 Interested in helping improve this course?
 Awesome.
 Lesson 3 through 12 all need to be expanded.
 Each lesson must contain 10 activities and should take the length of a one-hour meeting.

 Make sure the title uses a `#` heading and activites use `##` headings.
 All output should be cleared.
 Write as many examples as possible and keep the pace slow.
 Remember to add a TL;DR section at the end of the lesson.
 Our goal is for the course to be optionally self-studyable if there isn't a teacher.
 Make sure the names of activites only have the first word and proper nouns capitalized.
 If you're not sure about a style detail, see [1-printing.ipynb](1-printing.ipynb) for a great example.
 We want a consistent style to look professional.

+Activities are really difficult to write.
+The general idea is that the coding part should be boring so it's easy enough for beginners, and you can spice things up with a good story around the problem.
+As for characters, use the Wender siblings, Billiam, Bobert, and Bella.
+Billiam is the master programmer that's also interested in sketchy things like becoming a professional spammer.
+Bobert is an absolute beginner and always writes code that doesn't work.
+Bella is just there when we need a third character.